BakiAkgun1/ForestFire-Data-Analysis/README.md

 The Forest Fires dataset is available from the UCI Machine Learning Repository.
 It includes attributes like temperature, wind, rain, and the area affected by fires.

+## Libraries Used
+Pandas: For data manipulation and analysis.

+NumPy: For numerical computations.

+Matplotlib: For creating static, animated, and interactive visualizations.

+Seaborn: For statistical data visualization.

+Scipy: For scientific and technical computing, including statistical tests.

 ## Visualizations

 ### Pairplot